KendrickFerguson/Animation-Test/README.md

 This repository demonstrates how to create a 3D animation using **GSAP** and **Three.js**, and implement animated routing using **Framer Motion** in a **Next.js** application.

+# Objective

+Create a 3D model of a cold drink can that can be rotated using mouse scroll.
+Additionally, when the cap of the cold drink is clicked, navigate to another static page with an animation.

 ## Features

 - **3D model rendering with Three.js**